Windows Logon plug-in

 Your Signing Key should be kept completely secret like any other password or secret key credential.

-Follow these steps to manually install the Windows Logon plug-in for Akamai MFA.
-Please note that this version of the plug-in doesn't support Windows Server 2012 R1 Standard, which is now supported by the legacy version of the plug-in.
+Follow these steps to install the Windows Logon plugin for Akamai MFA using the installation wizard.
+Please note that this version of the plugin doesn't support Windows Server 2012 R1 Standard, which is supported by the legacy version of the plugin instead.

 Before you begin